-It’s for these reasons that we stress the weapon practice, it helps a lot to use our body at its maximum level.
+It’s for this reasons that we stress the weapon practice, it helps a lot to use our body at its maximum level.

 Here are some simple exercises:

-- Perform loops or circular rotations in a straight line (forwards and backward)
+- Perform loops or circular rotations walking in a straight line (forwards and backward)

-- Perform loop or circular rotations in a circle (forwards and backward)
+- Perform loop or circular rotations walking in a circle (forwards and backward)

-- Perform free rotations freely and changing direction continuously (without interrupting the rotation flow)
+- Perform random rotations, freely and changing direction continuously (without slowing down the rotation inertia)

-- Gradually we can pass from walking to running but always being sure we do not lose quality
+- Gradually we can pass from walking to “running” (but always being sure to do not lose the quality of movement)

 - The duration of each session is typically 10 minutes

-- The safety instructions apply to those mentioned in the previous article
+- The safety instructions apply to those mentioned in the previous articles of this series